I had unprotected oral sex. Should I get tested?

 As another example, the likelihood of Syphilis transmission is only slightly more likely during anal sex than oral sex.
 In a study conducted in 2010 that observed the transmission of Syphilis between men who have sex with men (MSM), researchers estimated a transmission probability of 0.5-1.4% per sexual act, assuming a higher transmission rate during anal sex (1.4%) than oral sex (1.0%).
 More research in this area is needed.

-It’s possible to get infections like Chlamydia and Gonorrhoea in the throat, but these infections are generally less harmful than genital infections, although they may increase your risk of getting other STIs, including HIV.
-An oral Gonorrhoea infection may also lead to the spread of the infection to the whole body.
+It’s possible to get infections like Chlamydia and Gonorrhoea in the throat, but these infections are generally less harmful than genital infections.
+However, you will obviously become a potential source of infection for others without knowing you are carrying the infection.
+They may increase your risk of getting other STIs, including HIV., although they may increase your risk of getting other STIs, including HIV.

 How do I protect myself in the future?